jacktswallow/stable-diffusion-discord-bot/README.md

-# Stable Diffusion Discord itergration bot
+# Stable Diffusion Discord intergration bot
 A Discord bot that intergrates Stable Diffusion 2.1 image generation from text prompts into Discord.